jayaemekar/systemdesign/docs/DesigningURLShorteningService.md

   </kbd>
 </p>

-## Telemetry
+### Telemetry

-How many times a short URL has been used, what were user locations, etc.?
-How would we store these statistics?
-If it is part of a DB row that gets updated on each view, what will happen when a popular URL is slammed with a large number of concurrent requests?
+- What were the user locations, how many times a short URL was used, etc.?
+- How would we keep track of these figures?
+What happens when a popular URL is bombarded with a huge number of concurrent requests if it's part of a DB row that gets updated on each view?

-Some statistics worth tracking: country of the visitor, date and time of access, web page that refers the click, browser, or platform from where the page was accessed.
+- The visitor's nation, date and time of access, web page that relates to the click, browser, or platform from which the page was visited are all statistics worth keeping track of.

-## Security and Permissions
+### Security and Permissions
-Can users create private URLs or allow a particular set of users to access a URL?
+Can users build private URLs or restrict access to a URL to a specific group of users?

-We can store the permission level (public/private) with each URL in the database.
-We can also create a separate table to store UserIDs that have permission to see a specific URL.
-If a user does not have permission and tries to access a URL, we can send an error (HTTP 401) back.
-Given that we are storing our data in a NoSQL wide-column database like Cassandra, the key for the table storing permissions would be the ‘Hash’ (or the KGS generated ‘key’).
-The columns will store the UserIDs of those users that have the permission to see the URL.
+- In the database, we can store the permission level (public/private) for each URL.
+- We can also construct a separate table to keep track of UserIDs with access to a given URL.
+- We can return an error (HTTP 401) if a user does not have permission and attempts to access a URL.
+- Given that we're using a NoSQL wide-column database like Cassandra to store our data, the 'Hash' (or the KGS produced 'key') would be the key for the table containing permissions.
+- The UserIDs of those users who have authorization to see the URL will be stored in the columns.